ArdonToonstra/visuvista/content/en/about/_index.md

 ---
-title: "About Us"
+title: "About Visu Vista"
 draft: false
+description: "Meet Matthijs Smidt, also known as 'Tikkie Anders'.
+The creative visionary behind Visu Vista with a passion for creativity and art."
 ---

-# About Visu Vista

-Welcome to our About page.
-This content will be updated with information about our company, mission, and values.